nova0821/iotjs-wiki/Build-for-Linux.md

 Existing build options are listed as follows;
 ```
 buildtype=release|debug (release is default)
-builddir=build|(used provided folder name) (build is default)
+builddir=build (build is default)
 buildlib (default is false)
-target-arch=x86_64|i686|arm (x86_64 is default)
+target-arch=x86_64|i686|arm (depends on your host platform)
 target-os=linux|nuttx (linux is default)
 make-flags=-j9 (options to send to make)
-nuttx-home= (this is for nuttx platform, no need for linux)
+nuttx-home= (no default value)
 ```

 options that may need explanations
+* builddir: compile intermediate and output files are generated here.
 * buildlib: generating iotjs to a library if true such as for NuttX.
+It doesn't need value, just --buildlib will do it.
-* nuttx-home: it's NuttX platform specific to tell where the configuration and header files are.
+* nuttx-home: it's NuttX platform specific, to tell where the NuttX configuration and header files are.

-To give the option, please use two dashes '--' as in next section.
+To give the option, please use two dashes '--' before the option name as described in next section.

 ### 3. Build all at once

-It's a good practice to build in separate folder, like 'build'.
-IoT.js generates all outputs into separate **'build'** folder.
-You can change this by --builddir option.
+IoT.js and required submodules are generated all at once with build.py in tools folder.

 ```
 cd iotjs
 ./tools/build.py
 ```

+#### Options example

+It's a good practice to build in separate folder, like 'build'.
+IoT.js generates all outputs into separate **'build'** folder.
+You can change this by --builddir option.
+Usually you won't need to use this option.
+Target and architecture name is used as a name for a folder inside 'build' folder.

-To build debug version to output folder
+To build debug version and results to 'output' folder
 ```
 ./tools/build.py --buildtype=debug --builddir=output
 ```

-If you want to build 32bit version and debug
+If you want to build 32bit version in x86_64 and debug ony a library,
 ```
 ./tools/build.py --target-arch=i686 --buildtype=debug --buildlib
 ```

-If you want to modify iotjs source and just want to build with **'make'**,
+#### Build only iotjs with given build option

+If you had some modification and build only IoT.js this explains how.
+IoT.js uses [CMake](http://www.cmake.org/) for makefile generation.
+You can go inside the build folder and just build with 'make' command.
+Go inside where your target platform name, for example x86_64 linux,
 ```
-cd build/x86-linux/iotjs
+cd build/x86_64-linux/iotjs
 make
 ```
-You may as well get inside jerry or libuv if you

 #### How to execute?